-A well-toned body with smooth contours often is a sign of fitness achieved by healthy diet and exercise.
+A well-toned body with smooth contours often is a sign of fitness achieved by a healthy diet and exercise.
 But exercise cannot always achieve results for individuals who have loose, sagging skin and uneven contours.
-Aging, sun damage, pregnancy and fluctuations in body weight as well as genetic factors contribute to poor tissue elasticity and may result in sagging of the abdomen, buttocks, thighs, and upper arms.
+Aging, sun damage, pregnancy, and fluctuations in body weight as well as genetic factors contribute to poor tissue elasticity and may result in sagging of the abdomen, buttocks, thighs, and upper arms.

-If you desire a firmer, more youthful looking body contour, then a surgical body lift may help achieve your goals.
+If you desire a firmer, more youthful-looking body contour, then a surgical body lift may help achieve your goals.
 In general, a body lift reduces excess fat and skin resulting in smoother skin and contours.
 These physical changes to the body can improve your body image and enhance your self-confidence.

-What are Body Lifts?
+What Are Body Lifts?

 A body lift is surgery performed to correct excess loose and sagging skin and irregular contours of the:

 - Abdominal area, locally or extending around the sides and into the lower back area